 - Cleaning offers the highest ROI by far, up to 9,900% in some markets.

 - Clean homes fetch an average of $10k-$20k more than houses that haven’t been cleaned well.

 - A professional deep clean costs between $200 and $600 depending on square footage.

 - According to 87% of realtors, the most important thing for a homeowner to do is clean.

-- Cleaning is an easy DIY; water with vinegar is a natural, all-purpose cleanser while old clothes make fine wash rags.
+- Cleaning is a safe and easy DIY; water with vinegar is a natural, all-purpose cleanser while old clothes make fine wash rags.

 Washing windows should be a top priority.
 Dirt on windows stands out prominently; it can be seen from both indoors and out, making it one of the first things potential buyers notice about a home.